 13. The UE may send 'UE Data Transfer' response and the correlation ID via UL NAS Transport message.

 14. The AMF may forward the 'UE Data Transfer' response to the DCF.

+15a-1.
+The DCF sends 'UE Data Transfer' initiation information to UE over the UP.
+The 'UE Data Transfer' initiation information may include data collection parameters if it is not sent in step 8.
+Data collection parameters may include the Service type, Data context ID(s), number of data samples and/or time window.

+15a-2.
+The UE sends ack to 'UE Data Transfer' initiation information to DCF over UP.

-15. The UE sends the collected data over the UP connection to the target DCF address.
+16. The UE sends the collected data over the UP connection to the target DCF address.
 The UPF forwards the data traffic from the UE to the DCF based on the configured FARs.